eMahtab/mysql-master-slave-replication/README.md

 **A demo showing MySQL data replication from Master to Slave**, in this example we setup a single master and a single slave or replica.

+### Prerequisite : You would need Docker installed on your system to follow along this demo.

 # Replication :
 Replication enables data from one database server (known as a source or master) to be copied to one or more database servers (known as replicas or slaves).
 Replication is usually asynchronous by default; replicas do not need to be connected permanently to receive updates from a source.